Respond to referrals and get potential business leads

-As a qualified Microsoft partner, you can receive potential business leads through Partner Center referrals.
-Manage your incoming leads, respond quickly to those that are a good fit, and skip or decline those that aren’t.
-Review the types of leads that come in.
+As a qualified Microsoft partner, you can receive potential business leads through referrals.
+In Partner Center, you can manage incoming leads, respond quickly to those that are a good fit, and skip or decline those that aren't.

 Start by setting up a business profile for each region where you do business.
 Once your profile is active, we'll be able to direct customers to your business, through:

 - Customer search, using the solution provider search tool.

 When a customer is interested in learning more about your solutions and services, they'll contact you by submitting a request for information (RFI).
 The contact listed in your business profile specific to the region and location selected will receive a system-generated email.
 You can also see incoming RFIs in Partner Center by going to Referrals > Engagements > Inbox.